Western Gorilla – Gorilla gorilla

-Group members communicate with each other through alarm calls, facial gestures, movements, postures, and touching.
-They are diurnal and relatively sedentary because they do not perform migrations although they travel together for months and years in search of food.
+Group members communicate through alarm calls, facial gestures, movements, postures, and touching.
+They are diurnal and relatively passive because they do not perform migrations, although they travel together for months and years searching for food.
 Therefore, they are not territorial.

 It is a polygamous species, like all gorillas.
 Females can start having offspring when they are 8 or 9 years old, although the average sexual maturity age is ten years.

 Mothers nurse their young for 3 or 4 years, and they transport and take care of them.
 The males hardly interact with the infants.
-Many babies die; if the female delivers twins she allows one to die because it is hard to take care and transport both.
+Many babies die; if the female delivers twins, she allows one to die because it is hard to take care of and transport both.